bleroy/lunr-core/README.md

 ## TODO / up for grabs

 * Multilingual support (lunr has optional support that remains to be ported)
-* Performance benchmarks (lunr has some benchmarks that can be ported)
 * Documentation (adapted from [lunr docs](https://lunrjs.com/guides/getting_started.html))

 ## Example